 Because of the potential for improper installation or use of car seats, many states, including Illinois, have strict laws regarding the use and installation of such devices.
 Tips on making sure you’re using your child’s car seat correctly can be found here.

 The lawyers at Kryder Law take product liability suits very seriously.
 Misuse or recall of different safety products can result in injury or death.
-If you or a loved one are injured by a faulty or recalled product, contact us.
+If your child is injured by a faulty or recalled product, contact us.
 We’ll help you see if litigation is right for you.